Albert-Pumar/Brain-Anomaly-Detection-using-a-Convolutional-AutoEncoder/README.md

 - Optuna for the optimization of classifier parameters.
 - Imblearn for balancing the subsets.

-ATTENTION: The code of this project is currently only available in Spanish.
+ATTENTION: The comments of the code of this project are currently only available in Spanish.
 For any further questions, feel free to contact me on my email address: apumarb@gmail.com